Bintan Island: Economy and development

 In 1824, the Treaty of London finally settled that the islands south of Singapore are Dutch Territories.
 Bintan was again under the control of the Dutch.
 Bintan's power and central role disappeared with the regional political changes and the island's past fortune was now overshadowed by neighbouring Batam and Singapore.
 Following its founding by the British in 1819, Singapore became a new regional trading centre.
 Due to its limited size, Singapore initiated the Sijori Growth Triangle in 1980 and 1990s, and signed agreements with the Indonesian government to invest in Batam and Bintan.

 The economy of Bintan island is centred on tourism, given its close proximity to Singapore.
-In the year 1990, according to a Presidential Decree (25 July 1990), a coordinating team was set up for the Riao Province Development with the mandate to plan and develop development projects within the framework of Indonesia-Singapore cooperation.
+In the year 1990, according to a Presidential Decree (25 July 1990), a coordinating team was set up for the Riau Province Development with the mandate to plan and develop development projects within the framework of Indonesia-Singapore cooperation.
 Investment plans, similar to that of Batam, were evolved with basic intention to provide leisure space to Singaporeans on the white beaches of Bintan and this approach also conformed to the Indonesian Policy of declaring the 1990s as the "decade of Visit Indonesia".
 In 1991, Bintan Management Resort for establishing a resort with intent to develop resorts, industrial parks and water projects was planned.
 In December 1994, partial opening of Bintan Resort Development was agreed under a Memorandum of Understanding signed by trade ministers of Singapore, Malaysia and Indonesia.
 As per the Master Plan prepared for Bintan, the emphasis was on tourism, industrial projects and agricultural products, all under private-sector initiative, involving formation of a consortium of the Singapore Technologies Industrial Corporation, Wah Chang International (whose specialisation is development of resorts), the Keppel group and the local banks.
 Thus, the once wild and deserted Bintan island has now become an industrial "hinterland" for Singapore and a special investment zone for world industrial companies, also attracting thousands of workers from the entire country.
 This industrial estate agreement is in partnership with Batamlndo Industrial Park.
 The Bintan industrial estate has been allotted 4000 ha and is designed as a "One-stop investment centre" providing all services essential for the investing companies to devote exclusively towards production.
 It targets industries such as textiles, garments and wood processing, unlike the Batam industrial estates.
 This functions as a supplement to Singapore's economy by way of manufacturing low-value goods here.